 There have been lesbian and gay film festivals in Sydney since 1978.
-Initially these were run by the Australian Film Institute.
-In 1986, the AFI partnered with what was then theSydney Gay and Lesbian Mardi Gras, to present an annual ‘Sydney Gay Film Week’during the Mardi Gras festival.
-The film festival was taken over by commercial concerns in 1991, but still screened as a highlight of the Mardi Gras season.
+Initially these were run by the Australian Film Institute (AFI).
+In 1986, the AFI partnered with what was then the Sydney Gay and Lesbian Mardi Gras, to present an annual ‘Sydney Gay Film Week’.
+The film festival was taken over by commercial concerns in 1991, but still screened as a highlight of the Mardi Gras festival.

 For further details on Queer Screen, get in touch via the Contact Us page.